skazi019/Chatapp/README.md

 ---
 # Master branch(branch)
-master brnach is just a template for a server.
+master branch is just a template for a server.

 ---
 # transfering-data-through-websocket(branch)